St. Augustine & Jacksonville FL Wills, Trusts & Estates Attorney

 Even if you already have a Last Will and Testament in place, it is important to periodically have your Will reviewed and updated if you have experienced any life-changing events, such as a divorce, birth, or death in the family.
 A Will may be changed or added to by creating a new Will or by drafting a "Codicil."
 Each of these documents must follow the same legal requirements outlined above in order to be valid.
 If you are interested in creating your Last Will and Testament or would like to have your Will reviewed and updated, CONTACT US today to speak directly with a knowledgeable St. Augustine estate planning attorney.
 We offer estate planning packages, including a Last Will and Testament, Living Will, Durable Power of Attorney, Health Care Advanced Directives, and all types of Trusts at affordable flat rates.

-A Living Trust, also known as a "Revocable Trust," is an estate planning option that can help you avoid the time-consuming probate process and reduce taxes and attorney's fees.
-The individual who creates the living trust is known as the "grantor," and the person who manages and oversees the trust is called the "trustee."
+A Living Trust, also known as an "Inter Vivos Trust" or "Revocable Trust," is an estate planning option that can help you avoid the time-consuming probate process and reduce taxes and attorney's fees.
+The individual who creates the living trust is known as the "Grantor," and the person who manages and oversees the trust is called the "Trustee."
 A Living Trust Agreement is drafted, which provides instructions on how the trust will be managed during the grantor's lifetime and how the assets of the trust will be distributed upon the grantor's death by a successor trustee.
-The grantor must "fund" the Living Trust during his or her lifetime by titling assets such as bank accounts, stock certificates, vehicle titles, and real estate deeds in the name of the trust.
-For example, real property under the trust may be titled in the following format: "John Doe, as Trustee under the provisions of the Joe Doe Revocable Trust dated July 4, 1776."
-Failing to properly fund your Living Trust during your lifetime will result in your assets passing through probate.
+The grantor must "fund" the Living Trust during his or her lifetime by titling assets such as bank accounts, stock certificates, motor vehicle titles, and real estate deeds in the name of the trust.
+For example, real property under the trust may be titled in the following format: "John Doe, as Trustee under the provisions of The Joe Doe Revocable Trust dated July 4, 1776."
+Failing to properly fund your Living Trust during your lifetime will ultimately render your trust useless and will force your assets to pass through the probate process.

-In addition to Living and Recovable Trusts, the Law Office of Marcus Thompson can also assist in the preparation of Charitable Trusts, Spendthrift Trusts, Special Needs Trusts for persons with disabilities, Dynasty Trusts, and more.
+In addition to Living Trusts, the Law Office of Marcus Thompson can also assist in the preparation of Irrevocable Trusts, Charitable Trusts, Spendthrift Trusts, Special Needs Trusts for persons with disabilities, Dynasty Trusts, Pet Trusts, Gun Trusts, and more.
 CONTACT US today to learn more about our estate planning services and set up a free initial consultation.

 Depending on the size of the estate and other factors, Florida has different options for probate administration, which have different processes and requirements.
 The Law Office of Marcus Thompson can assist you in deciding which of the following options is best for your situation: